namtvit07/pushpop/README.md

 #### Deploy a Pushpop Instance

 Ready to deploy a local Pushpop job?
-Detailed instructions for Heroku are provided, as well as the basics for other platforms.
+Detailed instructions for Heroku are provided as well as a basic guide for other platforms.

 **[Go to the Deploy Guide](#deploy-guide)**

 #### Need help?

 Don't have a hacker on hand?
-The friendly folks at Keen IO can set everything up for you.
+The friendly folks at Keen IO can set a Pushpop up for you.

-**Email [team@keen.io](mailto:team@keen.io?subject=I want a Pushpop!)** with the subject "I want a Pushpop!"
+**Email [team@keen.io](mailto:team@keen.io?subject=I want a Pushpop!)** with the subject "I want a Pushpop!".
+Include information about what queries you'd like to run (and when) and how you'd like the results communicated.

 ## Quickstart

-The goal of the Quickstart is to get a Pushpop instance running locally.
+The goal of the Quickstart is to get a Pushpop instance running locally and write your first job.
 This should take less than 10 minutes.

 #### Prerequisites